pepe5/altair-intro/detailed_intro/some_last_ongoing_projects.md

 4. Next, we incorporate *decomposition analysis*: we can increase assessment value when *parts* are positively evaluated and vice versa.
 In fact, evaluation is tracked by every single sentence.

 5. Next, we incorporate *synthetic computation*: This implements  *conditioning* of compounds -- the terms, paradigms and projects.
+It involves mechanism of SPECifications (in forms of *formula*): composing lists are fulfilled in percentage of sum or multiplication of it's items.

 6. Next, we incorporate *cognitive computation*: Most important is fundamental one: 2-factors evaluation of *relevance* and of *support* on scales of ($$0-1$$): The statement gain additional score of any other statement which is relevant and supports it's meaning.
 (Other cognitive computations like *implications* requires predicative quantification which is under heavy development, and not yet production ready.)